luk036/corr-solver/README.md

 ## Installation

--   The core LMI oracle depends on the `ellalgo` and `numpy` modules.
+-   The core corr-solver depends on the `lmi-solver` and `ellalgo` modules.

 ## See also